 But with the right preparation and attitude, it is amazing what heights you can reach.

-Even if you can’t see much when you get there.
+Even if you cannot see much when you get there.

-- That’s my tale, everyone has their own.
+- That is my tale, everyone has their own.
 Will file an advice piece for anyone thinking of walking the Inca Trail at some point in the future.